-Quoting from William Bernstein's fabulous book, The Birth of Plenty, up until the beginning of the nineteenth century "the improvement in human well-being was of a sort so slow and unreliable that it was not noticeable during the average person's twenty-five-year life span" While the forces that drive economic growth are complex to evaluate, and often contested in academic circles, there was a timely convergence of human and physical capital, supported by a network of modern systems: legal, financial, commercial, educational, governmental, and the like.
-In any event, two centuries ago the world's standard of living began inexorably to improve, and the modern world was born.

-Result: global living standards rising at about 2 percent per year over two centuries have increased our worldly wealth from a mere \$700 per capita to \$6,000 in real terms, nearly nine times over.
+Why capitalism?
+Just think of what modern capitalism has done in its 200-odd years of existence.
+Quoting from William Bernstein's fabulous book, The Birth of Plenty, up until the beginning of the nineteenth century "the improvement in human well-being was of a sort so slow and unreliable that it was not noticeable during the average person's twenty-five-year life span . . ."
+There was a timely convergence of human and physical capital, supported by a network of modern systems: legal, financial, commercial, educational, governmental, and the like.
+Result:.
+Then, two centuries ago, and the modern world was born the world's standard of living began inexorably to improve.
+Over the next 200 years, global living standards would rise by about 2 percent per year, increasing our worldly wealth from a mere \$700 per capita to \$6,000 in real terms, nearly nine times over.
 (Never underestimate the power of compound interest!)

-Yes, capitalism has bestowed its blessings unevenly.
-But it has bestowed them liberally, as living standards have risen all over the industrialized world.
-Those blessings are now spreading through the emerging economies of South America and Southeast Asia, including India and China, whose economy, within the next two decades, will surpass even America's powerful economic engine.
+While capitalism has bestowed those economic blessings unevenly, it has bestowed them liberally, as living standards have risen all over the industrialized world.
+Those blessings are now spreading through the emerging economies of South America and Southeast Asia, including India and China, whose economy will surpass even America's powerful economic engine within the next two decades.